Final Fake-asy

 Finer Details

-On the official merchandise, you also notice all the makeshift language and finer detailings on the Cactuar are present.
+On the official merchandise, you also notice all the makeshift language and finer detailing on the Cactuar are present.
 While the bootleg lacks those finer details.
-When side by side, you can clearly see even the most minuscule of detail.
+When side by side, you can clearly see even the most minuscule of details.

 Bootleggers continue to astound me for their lack of attention to detail.
-The eye colour is the wrong shade of blue and the stitching itself has those minor imperfections where the real deal demonstrates perfect stitching.
+The eye color is the wrong shade of blue, and the stitching itself has those minor imperfections where the real deal demonstrates perfect stitching.

 Bootleg of a Bootleg

-Whilst researching about this quite notorious plush, I came across something which both surprised and amused me all at once.
-But, I will let the picture do the talking and then give some explanation afterwards.
+While researching this quite notorious plush, I came across something that both surprised and amused me all at once.
+But, I will let the picture do the talking and then give some explanation afterward.

 If I am not mistaken, that is another bootleg.
 But it is a bootleg of a bootleg.
-They have not only made the initial bootleg look bad but what the heck did they do to the eyes.
-The blue colour has now been shifted to the outer ring of the eye.
+They have not only made the initial bootleg look bad but what the heck did they do to the eyes?
+The blue color has now been shifted to the outer ring of the eye.
 Looks like this poor little fake hasn’t slept in weeks.
-This variant, in particular, seems to have started its life on a notoriously known bootleg website (aliexpress, wish etc.)
+This variant, in particular, seems to have started its life on a notoriously known bootleg website such as aliexpress, wish, etc.

 Final Advice

 There are still plenty of things to look out for that weren’t covered.
 But some of my advice would be when buying online: Look for labels.
-If they don’t have a picture of a label, ask for one and if they can’t provide you with a picture of a label, this is an instant red flag.
+If they don’t have a picture of a label, ask for one, and if they can’t provide you with a picture of a label, this is an instant red flag.
 Or even when you’re at a convention.
-Pick it up, look for the tag.
+Pick it up, and look for the tag.
 Make sure you pick it up and hold it to feel the fabric.
-These bootlegs are poorly made and the material just doesn’t feel right.
+These bootlegs are poorly made, and the material doesn’t feel right.

-Always do your research if it is something you are wanting to add to your collection.
+Always do your research if it is something you want to add to your collection.
 Even a quick Google Search can usually provide you with all the answers you seek.
 Personally, I use MyFigureCollection as a great source for looking if bootlegs of a specific type of merchandise exist.
-Also if buying online, if it’s a low price, it’s usually almost too good to be true.
+Also, if you are buying online, and it’s a low price, it’s usually almost too good to be true.

-If you’re not sure, ask the seller, question them about a few things and never be afraid to question someone if they are potentially selling fake merchandise.
-You work hard for your money, you should at least be spending it on the real deal.
+If you’re not sure, ask the seller, question them about a few things, and never be afraid to question someone if they are potentially selling fake merchandise.
+You work hard for your money, and you should at least be spending it on the real deal.

 I have added the pictures of the real Chocobo plush for your viewing pleasure.